metio/terraform-provider-k8s/docs/data-sources/postgresql_cnpg_io_backup_v1_manifest.md

 Optional:

-- `parameters` (Map of String) Parameters are the configuration parameters passed to the backupplugin for this backup
+- `parameters` (Map of String) Parameters are the configuration parameters passed to the backup plugin for this backup